lb-cake/OCP_Learning/README.md

 ## What do I need to study with?
 - Java SE 11
-- A Text Editor...NOT an IDE
+- A Text Editor of your choice.
+Depending on your Java comfortability, if you know the syntax, just use an IDE.
+If not, try compiling it with just a test editor.
 - Access to the CLI

 ### A note on binaries